jorge-zapata-6/legacy-vs-modern/README.md

 This obviously does'nt mean that each employee is serving a numerous amount of customers at a time, but it is indicative of their operating model enabling them to tend to more clients with less personnel.

+# Data and Tools Used
+- Data was researched from company websites and then inputted into Excel.
+- Python for grouping each company by industry and creating side-by-side bar charts.